-An Absorption Coefficient is a measure of how much Electromagnetic Radiation (e.g., light) a substance absorbs as it passes through the substance.
-They are used for modeling the effect of gas on the EMR passing through.
+An Absorption Coefficient is a measure of how much Electromagnetic Radiation (EMR) (e.g., Light) a substance absorbs as it passes through the substance, used in modeling the effect of gas on the EMR passing through.
 It is a ratio of the EMR absorbed to that entering the substance over a standard length through the substance.
-It will depend upon the substance and its density.
-Also, an Absorption Coefficient may apply to EMR passing in a particular direction, or may be applied to all the EMR emitted from a source.
+Its value depends upon the substance and its density.
+In some cases, it is specific to the direction the EMR is passing through or from a specific source, e.g., within the substance.

 An Absorption Cross Section characterizes the same measure as the Absorption Coefficient, but for a single absorbing particle.
 They are related by: